microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

+﻿---
+languages:
+- csharp
+products:
+- power-platform
+- power-apps
+page_type: sample
+description: "This sample demonstrates how to perform common data operations on elastic tables using the Dataverse SDK for .NET."
+---

-﻿# SDK for .NET Elastic Table Operations Sample
+# SDK for .NET Elastic Table Operations Sample

 This .NET 6.0 sample demonstrates how to perform operations with file columns using the Dataverse SDK for .NET.